-In the Search bar (press “K”), first, select if you want to search for entries or assets.
+- In the Search bar (press ctrl + K), select if you want to search for Entries or Assets.

-To select a condition, type “;” (semicolon).
-You will see two options Match All and Match Any.
+- Choose a condition.
+You will see Match All by default.
+On clicking it, you can switch to Match Any.
 Select the option that suits your requirements the best.

-Once you select a field, the next drop-down option lets you select a conditional operator (such as contains, greater than, matches).
-The values that you can select here depend on the data type of the field that you have chosen.
+- Once you select a field, the next drop-down option lets you select a conditional operator based on the field you select.
+So if you select the field as "Content Type" you should see matches, contains, does not match).

 To add multiple search queries, click the + link, and enter your query as explained above.

 Note: All the conditions or queries that you add on the same level will work with either ‘ALL’ or ‘ANY’ operator, not a mix of both.